benhoyt/goawk/docs/cover.md

 This generates a file `cover.out` with coverage profile data for the execution of `prog.awk`.

-We rely on the Go tool chain to visualize the coverage report, specifically the `go tool cover` command.
+We rely on the Go toolchain to visualize the coverage report, specifically the `go tool cover` command.
 This command renders a coverage report to HTML.
-If you don't have Go installed, [install it now](TODO).
+If you don't have Go installed, [install it now](https://go.dev/doc/install).

 To write the HTML coverage report (like the one shown in the screenshot above) to a temporary file and open a web browser displaying it, run the following: